MeowNowApp/MeowNow/README.md

 # Random Cat Picture Website

-This is a personal project for hosting a website that displays a random picture of my cats on each page refresh.
-The images are served from the `./cats` directory, and the site uses basic HTML, CSS, JavaScript, and PHP to make it work.
+A fun personal project that displays a random picture of my cats on each page refresh.
+Images are served from the `./cats` directory, using simple HTML, CSS, JavaScript, and PHP.

 ## How It Works

-- **Random Image Selection:** JavaScript fetches a list of images from a PHP script and selects one at random to display.
+- **Random Image Selection:** JavaScript fetches a list of images from a PHP script and displays one at random.
 - **Dynamic Updates:** Any `.jpg` or `.png` files added to the `./cats` directory are automatically included.

-## File Overview
+## File Structure

 ```
 RandomCat/